CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol1-exe1-create-setup-azure-migrate.md

-# HOL 1: Setup Azure Migrate Project
+# HOL 1: Migrate Windows & Linux Servers to Azure

 Duration: 20 minutes

-In this HOL, you will use Azure Migrate: Server Assessment to assess the on-premises environment.
-This will include selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, and using the Azure Migrate dependency visualization.
+In this HOL, you will use Azure Migrate service to assess the on-premises environment and migrate the servers to Azure.
+This will include selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, using the Azure Migrate dependency visualization, and finally migrating the servers to Azure.

-### Exercise 1: Discovery, Assess, and Plan: Evaluate your current environment
+### Exercise 1: Create and Setup Azure Migrate Project and Apliance

-In this exercise, you will deploy the Azure Migrate appliance in the on-premises Hyper-V environment.
+In this exercise, you will create an Azure Migrate project and deploy the Azure Migrate appliance in the on-premises Hyper-V environment.
 This appliance communicates with the Hyper-V server to gather configuration and performance data about your on-premises VMs, and returns that data to your Azure Migrate project.

 1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>